AbdixDev/My-Cute-Robot-Docs/steps/randomtext.md

+---
-# Random Text (from Text Step Category)
+description: (from Text Step Category)
+---
-This step does: To get a random text out of pool of your choice
+To get a random text out of pool of your choice

 ## Inputs
 This steps, needs some inputs to work properly when you attempt to add this step in the sketch